w3c/wai-curricula/index.md

 not necessarily taught in this grouping.

 The curricula define:
-* Learning Outcomes &mdash; Defines what students will learn and should be able to demonstrate.
+* Learning Outcomes &mdash; What students will learn and should be able to demonstrate.
 This is the core of the curricula.
 * Teaching Ideas &mdash; Suggested ideas to help instructors teach the learning outcomes.